Geriatric Consult: For Assistance with a Known Medical or Social Issue

 - Movement Disorders/Parkinson's Disease: Parkinson's disease and essential tremor are progressive neurological movement disorders.
 While there is no cure for these disorders, patients may be helped with medications or a pacemaker-like device that delivers mild, electrical stimulation to block the brain signals that cause tremors.

-- »What is the cost of an Aging Brain Clinic consult?
+- »What is the cost of a Brain Health consult?

 Costs of the consultation usually are covered by Medicare Part B. Many private insurance companies also cover some or all of the costs.
 Costs of diagnostic tests and referrals to consult team members are covered by Medicare Part B and by many private insurance companies.
 Specialists may bill separately, but referrals for their services will be reviewed with you and your loved one before the services are ordered.

-- »How do I make an appointment for an Aging Brain Clinic Consult?
+- »How do I make an appointment for a Brain Health Consult?

 - »How do I or a loved one participate in a clinical trial?

 Many clinical trials focus on diseases associated with aging, cerebrovascular disease and movement disorders.
-For information about clinical trial participation, please speak with your loved one's physician or the Aging Brain Clinic's geriatrician, Dr. Ronan Factora.
+For information about clinical trial participation, please speak with your loved one's physician or the Brain Health's geriatrician, Dr. Ronan Factora.

 Geriatric Oncology Clinic: For Assistance with Issues Related to Cancer Treatment

 If your loved one is 60 or over and has been diagnosed with cancer, the person may benefit from a specialized assessment at the Taussig Cancer Center's Geriatric Oncology Clinic.
 This assessment is designed to identify and manage problems related to cancer that otherwise may get overlooked.
 The goal is not just to improve the patient's quality of life, but also to empower the person's family and caregivers to make informed health care decisions.